 That said, I have used one on occasion for most of our cruising years, and want to include some points to consider if you want to buy one.
 It’s not that I think there is anything wrong with them; they just don’t fit my cooking style as much as other things, such as a Thermal Cooker (to see a thermal cooker, check out this one at Amazon).

-The size pressure cooker you need is dependent on several factors: number of people on board, what you want to cook in the pressure cooker and the stowage space available.
-For two of us, I bought an 8-quart pressure cooker and it was just too big – the food filled it less than half full and I had no convenient place to store it and thus didn’t use it many times when it would have been helpful.
+The size pressure cooker you need is dependent on several factors.
+How many people are on board?
+What do you want to cook in the pressure cooker?And how much stowage space do you have available?
+For two of us, I bought an 8-quart pressure cooker and it was just too big.
+The food filled it less than half full.
+And I had no convenient place to store it, thus didn’t use it many times when it would have been helpful.

 Some pressure cookers have two pressure settings: one at 15 psi and another lower setting for “delicate” foods.
 In general, those “delicate” foods are generally better cooked traditionally, but if your goal is simply reducing cooking time for everything, they are worth looking at.